-- (2) Reconsideration requests.
-The facility, agency, victim or guardian, or the subject employee may request that the Office of Inspector General reconsider or clarify its finding based upon additional information. - (o) Disclosure of the finding by the Inspector General.
-The Inspector General shall disclose the finding investigation to the following persons: (i) the Governor, (ii) the Secretary, (iii) the director of the facility or agency, (iv) the alleged victims and their quardians, (v) complainant, and (vi) the accused.
+- (2) Requests for clarification.
+The facility, agency, victim or guardian, or the subject employee may request that the Office of Inspector General clarify the finding or findings for which clarification is sought. - Requests for reconsideration.
+The (3) facility, agency, victim or guardian, or the subject employee may request that the Office of the Inspector General reconsider the finding or findings or the recommendations.
+A request for reconsideration shall be subject to a multi-layer review and shall include at least one reviewer who did not participate in the investigation or approval original investigative report. the multi-layer review process has been completed, the Inspector General shall make the final determination on the reconsideration request.
+The investigation shall be reopened if the reconsideration determination finds that additional information is needed to complete the investigative record. - (o) Disclosure of the finding by the Inspector General.
+The Inspector General shall disclose the finding of an investigation to the following persons: (i) the Governor, (ii) the Secretary, (iii) the director of the facility or agency, (iv) the alleged victims and their guardians, (v) the

+- complainant, and (vi) the accused.
 This information shall include whether the allegations were deemed substantiated, unsubstantiated, or unfounded. - (p) Secretary review.
 Upon review of the Inspector General's investigative report and any agency's or facility's written response, the Secretary shall accept or reject the written response and notify the Inspector General of that determination.
-The Secretary may further direct that other administrative action be taken, including, but not limited to, any one or more of the following: (i) additional site visits, (ii) training, (iii) provision of technical assistance relative to administrative needs, licensure or certification, or (iv) the imposition of appropriate sanctions.

-- (q) Action by facility or agency.
+The Secretary may further direct that other administrative action be taken, including, but not limited to, any one or more of the following: (i) additional site visits, (ii) training, (iii) provision of technical assistance relative to administrative needs, licensure, or certification, or (iv) the imposition of appropriate sanctions. - (q) Action by facility or agency.
 Within 30 days of the date the Secretary approves the written response or directs that further administrative action be taken, the facility or agency shall provide an implementation report to the Inspector General that provides the status of the action taken.
 The facility or agency shall be allowed an additional 30 days to send notice of completion of the action or to send an updated implementation report.
 If the action has not been completed within the additional 30-day period, the facility or agency shall send updated implementation reports every 60 days until completion.
-The Inspector General shall conduct a review of any implementation plan that takes more than 120 days after approval to complete, and shall monitor compliance through a random review of approved written responses, which may include, but are not limited to: (i) site visits, (ii) telephone contact, and (iii) requests for additional documentation evidencing compliance. - (r) Sanctions.
-Sanctions, if imposed by the Secretary under Subdivision (p)(iv) of this Section, shall be designed to prevent further acts of mental abuse, physical abuse, sexual abuse, neglect, egregious neglect, or financial exploitation or some combination of one or more of those acts at a facility or agency, and may include any one or more of the following: - (1) Appointment of on-site monitors. - 25 (2) Transfer or relocation of an individual or individuals.
+The Inspector General shall conduct a review of any implementation plan that takes more than 120 days after approval to complete, and shall monitor compliance through a

+- 1 random review of approved written responses, which may - 2 include, but are not limited to: (i) site visits, (ii) - 3 telephone contact, and (iii) requests for additional - 4 documentation evidencing compliance. - 5 (r) Sanctions.
+Sanctions, if imposed by the Secretary - 6 under Subdivision (p) (iv) of this Section, shall be designed - 7 to prevent further acts of mental abuse, physical abuse, - 8 sexual abuse, neglect, egregious neglect, or financial - 9 exploitation or some combination of one or more of those acts - 10 at a facility or agency, and may include any one or more of the - 11 following:

+12 (1) Appointment of on-site monitors.

+(3) Closure of units.